REST (before you have to).

-I wanted to give you an overview of how the central nervous system works to give you an idea of how it can impact the skin and what we can do to support and regulate our nervous system.
+I wanted to give you a (very brief!) overview of how the central nervous system works to give you an idea of how it can impact the skin and also what we can do to bring our nervous systems out of ‘fight-or-flight’ and into it’s ‘rest-digest’ state.

 What is the Nervous System?